-Tests of nonmagnetic materials, such as are used for chronometers and other instruments, and feebly magnetic materials will be made.
-Investigations on magnetic properties at high and low temperatures can also be made.
+Tests of nonmagnetic materials, such as are used for chronometers and other instruments, and feebly magnetic materials and investigations on magnetic properties at high and low temperatures can also be made.
 Bismuth spirals, for measurement of magnetic fields, will be calibrated.